Martina Plantin: Marriage and printing career

 The business increased over time and had seven printing presses by the time of Moretus' death in 1610, after which Plantin was the nominal head and owner of the printing business from 1610 to 1614, when she stopped all business activities.
 She is one of the authors of Biblia sacra: quid in hac editione, à theologis louaniensibus praestitum sit, paulo pòst indicatur (1584 / 1590) and Catechimvs Romanvs, ex decreto Concilii Tridentini, & Pii V. Pontificis Maximi iussu primùm editus (1611).

 Plantin and Moretus had five daughters and six sons.
 Plantin, through her marriage to Moretus, was considered to be the head of the printing dynasty that lasted for more than three centuries.
 Her sons, Balthasar and Jan, inherited the printing business and bookshop.

 Death and memorial

-Moretus died in 1610 and Plantin died six years later.
+Plantin died in 1610 and Moretus died six years later.
 They were both buried at the Cathedral of Our Lady in Antwerp.
 Peter Paul Rubens, who was commission by the family, painted a triptych of the Resurrection of Christ with the John the Baptist and Saint Martina, patron saints of the deceased and his wife on the side panels.
 At the time of their death, there were just five of their eleven children who survived their parents.